CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

     - Version: Debian (64-bit)

-- I allocated at least 2 GB of RAM and 20 GB of storage.
+- Allocated at least 2 GB of RAM and 20 GB of storage.

-- I attached the Kali Linux ISO to the VM and started the installation.
+- Attached the Kali Linux ISO to the VM and started the installation.

-- I followed the on-screen instructions to complete the installation.
+- Followed the on-screen instructions to complete the installation.

 Commands I Ran (Inside Kali):